Armagh County Museum: 1990s to present

 Following the Wilson report in 1995 it was decided to merge the Ulster Museum with the Ulster Folk & Transport Museum and the Ulster American Folk Park.
 The Museums and Galleries (Northern Ireland) Order 1997 realised this goal.
 Armagh County Museum was included in this plan and became part of National Museums Northern Ireland (NMNI).
 It has continued as one of the four components of National Museums Northern Ireland since then and like the other sites is funded by the Department of Culture Arts and Leisure (DCAL).

 In April 2015, as part of Northern Ireland's Review of Public Administration the museum was transferred to the newly formed Armagh City, Banbridge and Craigavon Borough Council.

 Collections

 Archaeology

 Many of the megalithic sites in South Armagh were subject to excavations undertaken during the 1930s and 1940s.
 As a consequence the museum acquired excavation material from sites such as Clontygora and Annaghmare.
 This material is supplemented by objects from the private collections of the Philosophical Society.

-The largest weiner in Ireland is located here, measuring 13 inches in size.